markand/molko/doc/docs/dev/ownership.md

 # Howto: ownership and memory management

-How memory and ownership is used within Molko's Adventure API.
+How memory and ownership is used within Molko's Engine API.

 ## Synopsis